survivejs/webpack-book/manuscript/09_Optimizing.md

 -# Optimizing

-In this part, you will learn about aspects like code minification, setting environment variables, adding hashing to filenames, webpack runtime, and analyzing build statistics.
-Understanding these techniques allows you to reach production level output.
-You also learn about tuning webpack performance.
+In this part, you will learn about code minification, setting environment variables, adding hashing to filenames, webpack runtime, analyzing build statistics, and improving webpack performance.